 Best place to find information and services that your council provides...

-Other relevant policies and material considerations may be contained in, amongst others, National Planning Policy Framework, National Planning Practice Guidance, Planning Policy for Traveller Sites, National Planning Policy for Waste, ministerial statements and government circulars.
+Other relevant policies and material considerations may be contained in, among others, the National Planning Policy Framework, National Planning Practice Guidance, Planning Policy for Traveller Sites, National Planning Policy for Waste, ministerial statements and government circulars.

 The adopted Core Strategy, Inspector’s Report and other related documents are available to download below.